jgrospe92/Iot-PythonDashboard/README.md

 data to the cloud or a local server.
 Finally, they design and develop a web-based IoT dashboard to control and monitor the system.

+# Virtual Environment
+- To activate it, run the command `Iot-PythonDashboard\Scripts\activate`
+- Your terminal should change into this (Iot-PythonDashboard)
+- To deactivate it, run the command `deactivate`

+# Installing Dependencies
+- Make sure you're in the python environment
+- Then run the command `pip install -r requirements.txt`